dbarkwell/dbarkwell.github.io/_posts/2017-11-01-enterprise-pwned.md

 categories: "azure"
 tags: ["azure"]
 ---
+I wrote an Azure timer function that pulls email addresses from Azure AD using the Microsoft Graph API.
+Those email addresses are submitted to HaveIBeenPwned.com.
+If any results are returned, they are stored in a SharePoint list, again using the Microsoft Graph API.
+Finally, I created a Flow workflow on the SharePoint list to send a notification to a Microsoft Teams channel any time a new item is added to the SharePoint list.

 ### Visual Studio

 _Ensure you have the Azure development workload install as part of Visual Studio 2017_